rtoal/plang-glossary/README.md

 An integer type represented with a fixed, finite, number of bits.

 ### Frame
-A structure in the execution model of a program representing a particular activation of a routine.
+A structure in the execution model of a program representing a particular activation of a **routine**.
 A frame records the parameters and local variables of the activation, as well as additional bookkeeping information.
-Also known as an activation record.
+Also known as an **activation record**.

 ### Function
 A possibly parameterized, and possibly named, callable block of code.

 ### Functional Programming
-A programming paradigm in which computation proceeds entirely by evaluating side-eect-free expressions, generally involving function calls.
+A programming paradigm in which computation proceeds entirely by evaluating side-effect-free expressions, generally involving function calls.

 ### Future
 See promise.